 4. Lone-ranger mentality

-If you do it all your way and all by yourself, you not only risk ruining your children’s ministry.
+If you do it all your way and all by yourself, you not only risk ruining the growth of your children’s ministry.
 You may also ruin yourself.

 In Ephesians 4:12, Paul told leaders “to prepare God’s people for works of service, so that the body of Christ may be built up.”
 When you’ve trained and staffed your ministry, it’ll go on reaching children for Christ even when you’re gone.